 Insert a disc partway into the slot, label side up.
 The player will pull it in and the disc should begin playing.
 The display will show the CD symbol.
-If you want to insert a compact disc with the ignition off, first press DISP or EJT.
+If you want to insert a compact disc with the ignition off, first press TUNE or EJT.

 If an error appears on the display, see "Compact Disc Messages" later in this section.
 1 PREV (Previous): Press this pushbutton to go to the previous track if the current track has been playing for less than eight seconds.
-If this pushbutton is pressed and the current track has been playing for more than eight seconds, it will go to the beginning of the current track.
+If pressed when the current track has been playing for more than eight seconds, it will go to the beginning of the current track.
 TRACK and the track number will appear on the display.
 If you hold this pushbutton or press it more than once, the player will continue moving back through the disc.
-The sound will mute while seeking.

 2 NEXT: Press this pushbutton to go to the next track.
 TRACK and the track number will appear on the display.
 If you hold this pushbutton or press it more than once, the player will continue moving forward through the disc.
-The sound will mute while seeking.

-- 3 REV (Reverse): Press and hold this pushbutton to reverse quickly within a track.
+3 REV (Reverse): Press and hold this pushbutton to reverse quickly within a track.
 Press and hold this pushbutton for less than two seconds to reverse at six times the normal playing speed.
 Press and hold it for more than two seconds to reverse at 17 times the normal playing speed.
-Release it to play the track.
-The display will show ET and the elapsed time. - 4 FWD (Forward): Press and hold this pushbutton to advance quickly within a track.
+Release it to play the passage.
+The display will show ET and the elapsed time.

+4 FWD (Forward): Press and hold this pushbutton to advance quickly within a track.
 Press and hold this pushbutton for less than two seconds to advance at six times the normal playing speed.
 Press and hold it for more than two seconds to advance at 17 times the normal playing speed.
-Release it to play the track.
-The display will show ET and the elapsed time. - 6 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
+Release it to play the passage.
+The display will show ET and the elapsed time.
+6 RDM (Random): Press this pushbutton to hear the tracks in random, rather than sequential, order.
 RDM ON will appear on the display.
 RDM T and the track number will appear on the display when each track starts to play.
-Press RDM again to turn off random play.
-RDM OFF will appear on the display. - SEEK ▷: Press the left arrow to go to the start of the current or previous track.
+Press this pushbutton again to turn off random play.
+RDM OFF will appear on the display.

+SEEK ►: Press the left arrow to go to the start of the current or to the previous track.
 Press the right arrow to go to the start of the next track.
-If either of the arrows is held or pressed more than once, the player will continue moving backward or forward through the CD.
+If either arrow is held or pressed more than once, the player will continue moving backward or forward through the CD.

 DISP (Display): Press this knob to see how long the current track has been playing.
 ET and the elapsed time will appear on the display.
-To change what is normally shown on the display (track or elapsed time), press the knob until you see the display you want, then hold the knob for two seconds.
-The radio will produce one beep.
+To change the default on the display (track or elapsed time), push the knob until you see the display you want, then hold the knob for two seconds.
+The radio will produce one beep and selected display will now be the default.

 AM FM: Press this button to listen to the radio when a CD is playing.
-The CD will stop but remain in the player.
+The disc will stop but remain in the player.

 CD AUX (Auxiliary): Press this button to play a CD when listening to the radio.
-The inactive CD will remain safely inside the radio for future listening.

-♠ EJT (Eject): Press this button to stop a CD when it is playing or to eject a CD when it is not playing.
+▲ EJT (Eject): Press this button to eject a CD.
 Eject may be activated with either the ignition or radio off.
 CDs may be loaded with the radio and ignition off if this button is pressed first.